Reidemeister torsion form on character varieties: Differential forms, twisted cohomology and Culler-Shalen theory

+Lemma \ref{lem:H0} will promptly follow from the following lemma: \begin{lemma} Let $v \in Y$ be a finite valuation, and $\rho \colon \pi_1(M)\to \SL_2(\cO_v)$ a convergent tautological representation.
+If $\rho$ is not residually central, then it can be chosen to be not residually abelian. \end{lemma}

+\begin{proof} We give a tree-theoretical argument, in the spirit of this article.
+Let $T_v$ be the Bass-Serre tree associated to $v$, and consider the action of the fundamental group $\pi_1(M)$ on $T_v$.
+Let $T'_v$ be the subtree of fixed points in $T_v$.
+Since the representation $\rho$ is convergent, the tree $T'_v$ is not empty.

-$T'$ is of finite lenght, because if not it would contain an half-line.
-In \cite[Chapter 2, Section 1.3]{Ser77} is the following description of stabilizers of half-lines : they fix a line in the completed plane $\h{\cO}_v ^2$, in particular in this case $\rho$ would be reducible.
+Now we show that the tree $T'_v$ is finite: if not it would contain a half-line, hence from \cite[p.107]{Ser77} the tautological representation would fix a line in the completion $\hat{\cO}_v^2$ and it would contradict the irreducibility of $\rho$.

-If $T'$ contains a vertex $s$ of valence at least $3$ as follows :
+We claim that the tree $T'_v$ is a segment.
+By way of contradiction, assume that it contains a vertex $s$ of valence at least~3: